Gravecat/invictus/src/codex/readme.md

 * **codex-item.cpp** - Factory class, generating preset types of Items which can be used by the player or NPCs.

+* **codex-mobile.cpp** - Factory class, generating preset types of Mobiles that occupy the game world.

 * **codex-tile.cpp** - Factory class, generating preset types of Tiles that make up the game world's structure.